Tourists in UAE shrug off Houthi missile attacks | Headlines

 Tourists in UAE shrug off Houthi missile attacks

-Data suggests the tourism industry, centred on Dubai, is booming as peak season approaches, with hoteliers and reservation agents reporting high demand despite the renewal of COVID-19 travel restrictions in many countries late last year.
-Beaches are thronged and restaurants thriving, with the Expo world fair bringing more visitors to the Middle East's trade, finance and tourism hub.
+Tourists who flock to the United Arab Emirates in search of winter sun appear undeterred by recent missile attacks on the Gulf State by Yemen's Houthi group that have prompted travel warnings from the United States and Britain.
+Data suggests the tourism industry, centred on Dubai, is booming over the peak season, with hoteliers and reservation agents reporting high demand despite the renewal of COVID-19 travel restrictions in many countries late last year.

 - Country: